liennie/code-and-chill/data/md/page/leaderboard.md

 ## How it works

-- *Ranking:* Players are ranked first by the *number of puzzles solved*, then by *score*, then by the *time* of their last solution.
-- *Scoring:* For each correct solution you get 1 point plus 1 additional point for every other participant who solved it later or not at all.
+### Rank
+Players are ranked using the following criteria, in order:

+1. Number of puzzle parts solved
+2. Total score
+3. Time of the most recent correct solution (earlier is better)

+### Score
+For every puzzle part you solve, you earn:

+- *1 base point*, plus
+- *1 bonus point* for every participant who submits that part *after* you (or never submits it).

+The faster you solve a part relative to others, the more points you earn.

+### Example
+With 10 participants, for each part:

+- The *first* solver earns:
+	1 + (10 - 1) = *10 points*
+- The *second* solver earns:
-- *Example:* With 10 participants, the 2nd solver gets 1 + (10 − 2) = *9 points*.
+	1 + (10 - 2) = *9 points*

+...and so on.

+### Scope
+The leaderboard is *global*, combining all puzzle parts from the entire event.

 ## Questions?